eddiesTime/sme_app/raw_documentation.md

 _Code snippet 35: WeatherActions Class_

-The interface WeatherActions specifies which types of actions can be dispatched to start a process to update the state.
-Since the state is read-only it can only be changed by an action and therefore all action need to be specified here.
+The interface `WeatherActions` specifies which types of actions can be dispatched to start a process to update the weather state.
+Since the state is read-only, it can only be changed by an action.
+Therefore, all actions need to be specified here.

 ##### Middleware